nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation
 The `addtask` command is executed by the `parse` method in the `Parser` class, which then calls the `addTask` method in the `TaskList` class.
 The `addTask` method performs all the necessary logic for the add task feature.
-The `addTask` method then creates a new `Task` object and adds it to the array list `tasks`.

 Given below is an example usage scenario.
 1. The user input the `addtask` command and the `parse` method in `Parser` parses the command.